firdousalam/Interview-Question/README.md

 # Q27: What is purpose of Buffer class in Node? ☆☆☆

+Answer:
+In Node.js, a Buffer is a special object used to handle binary data (raw bytes).

+Unlike regular JavaScript strings (which are UTF-16 encoded and immutable), Buffers let you work directly with raw memory.

+Useful when dealing with:

+File system (reading/writing files).

+Network packets (TCP/UDP sockets).

+Streams (audio, video, images).

+Working with binary formats (e.g., encryption, compression).

+🔹 Why Do We Need Buffers?

+JavaScript was originally designed for browsers and didn’t have direct support for binary data.
+But in Node.js:

+Files, sockets, and streams all deal with raw bytes.

+The Buffer class was introduced to make it possible to read/write this kind of data.

+🔹 Example 1: Creating a Buffer
+// Create a buffer from a string const buf = Buffer.from("Hello", "utf-8");

+console.log(buf);          // <Buffer 48 65 6c 6c 6f>
+console.log(buf.toString()); // Hello

+✅ Output shows the raw byte values (48 65 6c 6c 6f = ASCII for "Hello").

+🔹 Example 2: Allocating a Buffer
+// Allocate 5 bytes of buffer
+const buf = Buffer.alloc(5);
+console.log(buf); // <Buffer 00 00 00 00 00>

+🔹 Example 3: Writing into a Buffer const buf = Buffer.alloc(10);
+buf.write("Hi");
+console.log(buf);          // <Buffer 48 69 00 00 00 00 00 00 00 00>
+console.log(buf.toString()); // Hi

+🔹 Example 4: Reading File Data with Buffer const fs = require("fs");

+fs.readFile("example.txt", (err, data) => {
+  if (err) throw err;
+  console.log(data);            // Raw Buffer data
+  console.log(data.toString()); // Convert buffer to string
+});

+🔹 Example 5: Concatenating Buffers
+const buf1 = Buffer.from("Hello ");
+const buf2 = Buffer.from("World");
+const buf3 = Buffer.concat([buf1, buf2]);

+console.log(buf3.toString()); // Hello World

+🔹 Key Notes for Interviews

+Buffers are like raw byte arrays in C/C++.

+They are allocated outside V8’s heap for efficiency.

+Common methods:

+Buffer.from(string, encoding)

+Buffer.alloc(size)

+buf.toString(encoding)

+Buffer.concat([buf1, buf2])

+Default encoding = UTF-8.

-Answer: Buffer class is a global class and can be accessed in application without importing buffer module.
+Buffer class is a global class and can be accessed in application without importing buffer module.
 A Buffer is a kind of an array of integers and corresponds to a raw memory allocation outside the V8 heap.
 A Buffer cannot be resized.
 If you’re a JavaScript developer who is new to Node.js, you might have come across the term “Buffer” and wondered what it means.
 In this article, we’ll explain what Buffers are, why they’re important, and how you can use them in your Node.js applications.

 So, what exactly is a Buffer?
 Simply put, a Buffer is a way to store and manipulate binary data in Node.js.
 Binary data refers to data that consists of binary values, as opposed to text data, which consists of characters and symbols.
 Examples of binary data include images, audio and video files, and raw data from a network.